 Our Class A Common Stock is listed on The NASDAQ Global Select Market, which we refer to as NASDAQ, under the symbol "CHTR."
-On August 7, 2012, the last reported sale price of our Class A Common Stock on NASDAQ was \$76.78 per share.
+On November 19, 2012, the last reported sale price of our Class A Common Stock on NASDAQ was \$68.64 per share.

 Investing in our Class A Common Stock involves risks.
-See "Risk Factors," which begins on page S-7 of this prospectus supplement and any risk factors described in the documents we incorporate by reference.
+See "Risk Factors," which begins on page S-9 of this prospectus supplement and any risk factors described in the documents we incorporate by reference.

-The underwriter has agreed to purchase our Class A Common Stock at a price of \$ per share which will result in approximately \$ million of proceeds to the selling stockholders.
-The underwriter may offer our Shares in transactions on the NASDAQ, in the over-the-counter market or through negotiated transactions at market prices or at negotiated prices.
+The underwriters have agreed to purchase our Class A Common Stock at a price of \$ per share which will result in approximately \$ million of proceeds to the selling stockholders.
+The underwriters may offer our Shares in transactions on the NASDAQ, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market rates or at negotiated prices.
 See "Underwriting."